stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 # Touchpad
 The Chromebook touchpad is very similar to the trackpad found on a Mac laptop sans a few features.
 There is a single button underneath the touchpad and no other buttons.
 The scrolling direction default mimics traditional Windows scrolling.
 If you want the modern Apple approach to scrolling, select the Australian scrolling option in the Chrome OS touchpad settings.

-The current track pad features include:
+Current track pad functions include:

 * tap to select
 * two-finger tap right-click
 * two-finger scroll
 * {UPDATE} two-finger right and left to browse back and forward
 * {UPDATE} three-finger up to activate Overview mode, similar to Mac's Expose feature, and three down to deactivate
+* {UPDATE} three finger left and right to change tab focus in chrome browser
-* {UPDATE} tap-dragging available as an option in the accessibilities settings
+* {UPDATE} tap-dragging available as an option in accessibilities settings

 Currently, there is no pinch to zoom option; however, the experimental features page (enter chrome:flags in the URL box) does list pinch-to-zoom options so there is hope that these features are on the way.